robotpy/robotpy.github.io/projects.md

 *   [pyfrc](https://github.com/robotpy/pyfrc): provides unit testing, realtime robot simulation, and easy upload capabilities for your RobotPy code
 *   [robotpy-wpilib-utilities](https://github.com/robotpy/robotpy-wpilib-utilities): Community focused extensions for WPILib
 *   [robotpy-ctre](https://github.com/robotpy/robotpy-ctre): wrappers for the CTRE 3rd party libraries
-*   [robotpy-frcsim](https://github.com/robotpy/robotpy-frcsim): FRCSim/gazebo connection for python code
+*   [robotpy-navx](https://github.com/robotpy/robotpy-navx): bindings for the NavX device

 RobotPy is home to several python projects that are useful for teams, even if they aren't writing their robot code in python: